pelle112112/RustExam/README.md

 #### What was challenging

-Rust as a programming language has its quirks when it comes to syntax.

-- We struggled a lot with writing these long handlers.
+- We struggled a lot with writing long handler functions, since Rust has a difficult syntax we are not used to.

 - We especially had problems with understanding Rust concepts like `|_|` and `some()`.